IR side of bounds on Theories with Spontaneously Broken Lorentz Symmetry: Introduction

-This result makes it clear that the IR meaning of the bounds is not the absence of paradoxical causality violations, as previously thought \cite{Adams:2006sv}.
+This result makes it clear that the IR meaning of the analyticity bounds is not the absence of paradoxical causality violations, as previously thought \cite{Adams:2006sv}.
 Indeed, propagation outside the speed $1/2$ soundcone is not in conflict with causality, while it is forbidden by the analyticity bounds.
 This is consistent with the finding that no causal paradoxes associated with superluminality in the IR can be predicted in the EFT, as discussed in \cite{Babichev:2007dw,Burrage:2011cr,Kaplan:2024qtf}.
 The work is organized as follows.
 In Section 2 we describe the model of gauged conformal superfluid and its propagating modes at low frequencies.
-In Section 3 we present a precise derivation of ray velocity for gapless and gapped modes using the acoustic metric description.
-In Section 4, we obtain the IR bounds on the EFT of conformal superfluids using the ray velocity, and compare our result with the analyticity bounds of \cite{Creminelli:2022onn}.
+In Section 3 we discuss the IR kinematics for gapless and gapped modes using the acoustic metric description, introducing and motivating various natural notions of velocity.
+In Section 4, we consider the analyticity bounds of \cite{Creminelli:2022onn} on the EFT of conformal superfluids, expressing them as a momentum-independent condition on the acoustic vector of low-energy excitations.
 We close in Section 5 with a brief discussion.
 Throughout this paper we use the $(-,+,\dots,+)$ signature convention.
+We refer to vectors $v = v^\mu \partial_\mu$ and co-vectors $w = w_\mu dx^\mu$, respectively, in terms of their contravariant $v^\mu$ and covariant $w_\mu$ components, with $\{ \partial_\mu \}$ and $\{ dx^\mu \}$ being the corresponding coordinate basis of the tangent and co-tangent spaces.